kpn-dsh/dsh-cli/README.md

 * vhost
 * volume

-## Local installation
+## Installation

-The DSH Api Command Line Tool (`dsh`) can be installed on your local machine (assuming you have the `rust` tool chain installed), by executing the following command.
+If you have the `rust` tool chain installed, the DSH Api Command Line Tool (`dsh`) can be installed on your local machine directly from `crates.io` by executing the following command.

 ```bash
 > cargo install dsh